trahier/RL_project_sailing/README.md

 - **Small spatial variations** in direction (slight NE/NW deviations) and amplitude
 - **Perfect for discovering** basic sailing physics without complex wind dynamics

-This first phase teaches challengers:
-- How to navigate against a headwind using an appropriately designed agent
-- Understanding sailing efficiency at different angles to wind
-- Basic agent implementation and environment interaction
-- The importance of strategic planning in sailing

 **Goal**: Create an agent that can successfully navigate from bottom to top against a static north wind using an appropriate strategy.

-**Evaluation**: Your agent will be evaluated only on the static headwind scenario during this phase.
-The leaderboard will be updated regularly to track progress.

 ### 🚀 Phase 2: Full Reinforcement Learning Challenge (After October)
 Once you've mastered the static headwind, progress to the full RL challenge with dynamic wind conditions and multiple training scenarios.